Dana Tyler: Career

-Tyler began her journalism career as an intern at WBNS-TV Channel 10 in Columbus and was eventually promoted to role of reporter in 1981.
+Tyler began her journalism career as an intern at WBNS-TV in Columbus and was eventually promoted to the role of reporter in 1981.
 In 1987, the station acquired its first satellite truck and Tyler, along with co-host Dave Kaylor, launched a statewide show called Heart of Ohio.
 Tyler later won an Emmy for her work on the show and, by 1986, became a co-anchor of the station's evening newscasts.
 Tyler then moved to New York, and to WCBS-TV in June 1990 as weekend anchor and reporter.
 Along with Reggie Harris, she was part of the first African-American team in the New York market to anchor a newscast.
 She quickly moved up to the 5:00 p.m. and 11:00 p.m. newscasts in 1993.
-At WCBS-TV, Tyler has worked alongside some of the better-known television news anchors in New York City including Jim Jensen, Brian Williams, Ernie Anastos, John Johnson, Michele Marsh, Ira Joe Fisher and Roz Abrams.
-She also worked with Stephen Clark, Don Dahler, and Chris Wragge.
+At WCBS-TV, Tyler has worked alongside some of the better-known television news anchors in New York City including Jim Jensen, Brian Williams, Ernie Anastos, John Johnson, Michele Marsh, Ira Joe Fisher, and Roz Abrams.
+She also worked with Stephen Clark, Don Dahler, Chris Wragge and Dick Brennan.
 Tyler remained in her post through a major staff reduction in November 1996 when several of the station's on-air personalities, including Marsh, Johnson, and Harris, were fired.

 Tyler returned as the anchor on WCBS's 11 p.m. newscast, in addition to her 6 p.m. duties, both alongside Jim Rosenfield, on April 17, 2006 as part of a shakeup in anchors where no one stayed in their old capacity.
-She replaced veteran WABC-TV anchor Roz Abrams, who had replaced her a few years prior (Abrams moved to the noon and 5pm newscasts, but is now no longer with the station) only to be replaced again in 2007 by Kristine Johnson.
+She replaced veteran WABC-TV anchor Roz Abrams, who had replaced her a few years prior (Abrams moved to the noon and 5 p.m. newscasts, but is now no longer with the station) only to be replaced again in 2007 by Kristine Johnson.
 In July 2020, Tyler celebrated 30 years at WCBS-TV.

 Personal life

-Tyler met drummer Phil Collins during a press junket for the Broadway musical Tarzan.
-She had a relationship with Collins from 2006 until 2015.
+Tyler lives in Stamford, Connecticut.
+She met drummer Phil Collins during a press junket for the Broadway musical Tarzan, and was in a relationship with him from 2006 until 2015.

-She lives in Stamford, Connecticut and is a recreational golfer with a handicap in the high 20's.

 Awards and honors

 Tyler received The New York Association of Black Journalists Lifetime Achievement Award in 2014.
-She holds an honorary Doctor of Letters degree from St. John's University and received the Alumni Award for Distinguished Service from Boston University.
+She holds an honorary Doctor of Letters degree from St. John's University, and received the Alumni Award for Distinguished Service from Boston University.
 Tyler received two Emmy Awards in 2003 for coverage of a July 2003 shooting at New York's City Hall and for WCBS-TV's reporting on the August 2003 blackout.

 Other media appearances

-In 2000, Tyler guest starred as herself on Everybody Loves Raymond in the episode "Robert's Rodeo," promoting an upcoming news story with video of a bull chasing a police officer – that officer being Robert Barone.
+In 2000, Tyler guest starred as herself on Everybody Loves Raymond in the episode "Robert's Rodeo," promoting an upcoming news story with video of a bull chasing a police officer–that officer being Robert Barone.

-Tyler also had a cameo in the Woody Allen film Small Time Crooks as a television reporter, which also came out in 2000.
+Tyler also had a cameo as a television reporter in Woody Allen's 2000 film Small Time Crooks.